Normal-Tangerine8609/Scriptable-Widgets/README.md

 * Can change the approximate time for each widget refresh
 * Different colours can be active if dark mode is on or if light mode is on
 * Can be transparent
-* Added a golden crate chest
+* This script no longer works with the Royal wild chest added
 ![Clash Royale Chest Cycle Widget](Images/1FB3A95F-E692-4AB0-869D-6387257EFFC1.jpeg)

 ## Clash Royale Pro Deck Widget